BoomDAO/ICP.NET/src/Agent/API.md

 The identity to use for requests.
 If null, then it will use the anonymous identity

-<a name='M-EdjCase-ICP-Agent-Agents-IAgent-CallAsync-EdjCase-ICP-Candid-Models-Principal,System-String,EdjCase-ICP-Candid-Models-CandidArg,EdjCase-ICP-Candid-Models-Principal-'></a>
+<a name='M-EdjCase-ICP-Agent-Agents-IAgent-CallAsync-EdjCase-ICP-Candid-Models-Principal,System-String,EdjCase-ICP-Candid-Models-CandidArg,EdjCase-ICP-Candid-Models-Principal,System-Nullable{System-Threading-CancellationToken}-'></a>
-### CallAsync(canisterId,method,arg,effectiveCanisterId) `method`
+### CallAsync(canisterId,method,arg,effectiveCanisterId,cancellationToken) `method`

 ##### Summary